-Abrasive cleansers, steel-wool pads, gritty wash cloths, etc., could damage the control panel, and the interior and exterior oven surfaces.
-Use a sponge with a mild detergent or a paper towel with spray glass cleaner.
-Apply spray glass cleaner to paper towel; do not spray directly on oven.
+Abrasive cleansers, steel-wool pads, gritty wash cloths, etc., can damage the control panel, and the interior and exterior oven surfaces.
+Use a soft cloth or a sponge with a mild detergent or spray glass cleaner.
+Apply spray glass cleaner to cloth or sponge; do not spray directly on oven.